peterpeterparker/ic-sanity/README.md

 - `SANITY_STUDIO_PROJECT_ID`
 - `SANITY_STUDIO_DATASET`

-> We recommend you to set up GitHub variables instead of secrets, so that you can always lookup the values of these variables at any time.
+> We recommend you to set up GitHub variables instead of secrets for the `SANITY_STUDIO_*` variables, so that you can always lookup the values of these variables at any time.
 If you choose to set up secrets instead, make sure you update the [deploy.yaml](./.github/workflows/deploy.yaml) action to read the values from the secrets.

 ### Set up Sanity deployments